Trogir, Croatia. Camilla Ferrari for Lonely Planet

 12. Brač Island

 Near the town of Bol on Brač’s southern coast lies the tail-shaped Zlatni Rat, Croatia’s most photographed beach.
-As astonishing as its shape are the two-toned blue-green waters lapping its strand of fine pebbles.
-Its eastern side gets a steady breeze, drawing swarms of wind- and kitesurfers.
+As astonishing as its shape is the two-toned blue-green water lapping its strand of fine pebbles.
+The eastern side gets a steady breeze, drawing swarms of kite- and windsurfers.

-Looming above is Vidova Gora, the highest peak in the Adriatic islands at 778m (2552 ft), with gorgeous vistas of nearby islands and the famous beach below.
-For a taste of island life, make a halt at the colorful fishing villages of Milna or Sutivan.
+Looming above is Vidova Gora, the highest peak in the Adriatic islands, at 778m, with gorgeous vistas of nearby islands and the famous beach below.
+For a taste of island life, halt at the colorful fishing villages of Milna or Sutivan.

 13. Zadar

 Set on a peninsula, Zadar’s compact old town is crammed with Roman ruins, Byzantine churches and Romanesque cathedrals.
-Dating back to Venetian times, its defensive walls are recognized by UNESCO and have been transformed into a tree-lined promenade tracing the seafront.
+Dating back to the Venetian period, its defensive walls are recognized by UNESCO and have been transformed into a tree-lined promenade tracing the seafront.

-Planning tip: From Zadar, it's a one-hour drive south to Vransko Lake Nature Park, Croatia’s largest natural lake and home to more than 100 bird species.
+Planning tip: From Zadar, it's a 1-hour drive south to Vransko Lake Nature Park, Croatia’s largest natural lake and home to more than 100 bird species.

 14. Cres

-Lying at the island’s southern end is Osor, a charming village of stone cottages and rose gardens with a pleasing artistic bent, revealed in the stylized bronze sculptures of musicians decorating its squares.
+At the island’s southern end is Osor, a pleasing village of stone cottages, rose gardens and an artistic bent, revealed in the stylized bronze sculptures of musicians decorating its squares.

-Planning tip: At Osor, a short bridge connects Cres to the island of Lošinj.
+Planning tip: At Osor, a short bridge connects Cres to the Croatian island of Lošinj.

 15. Krka National Park

-The star of the show at this national park is the Krka River, rushing through canyons, broadening into lakes and splashing over numerous falls and cascades.
-Stroll along boardwalks past mighty waterfalls and marvel at the multitude of fish darting through the emerald waters.
+The star of the show at this Croatian national park is the Krka River, rushing through canyons, broadening into lakes and splashing over numerous falls and cascades.
+Stroll along boardwalks past mighty waterfalls and watch the multitude of fish darting through the emerald waters.

-You’ll also find ruins of a Roman military camp and amphitheater, historic watermills, and two fascinating monasteries – one on an island and another built over ancient catacombs.
+You’ll also see the ruins of a Roman military camp and amphitheater, historic water mills and two fascinating monasteries – one on an island and another built over ancient catacombs.

 16. Zagreb

 Zagreb is made for strolling.
-Wander along the tree-lined Strossmayer promenade, which winds along the city’s medieval defensive walls to the Upper Town for panoramic views over the red rooftops and church spires of the Lower Town.
-Afterward, stop off at the open-air Dolac Market, where farmers peddle their fresh produce under bright red umbrellas.
+Wander along the tree-lined Strossmayer promenade in Croatia's capital as it winds along the city’s medieval defensive walls to the Upper Town for panoramic views over the red rooftops and church spires of the Lower Town.
+Afterward, stop off at the open-air Dolac Market, where farmers peddle fresh produce under bright red umbrellas.
 Then do like the locals and head for a coffee on Flower Square (Cvjetni trg) to experience Zagreb's cafe culture.